10 Types of Frogs in Oregon

 This species’ dorsal coloration is often a shade between reddish-brown and gray, and they have multiple indeterminate splotches on their backs that are a darker color.

-In addition to folds on their back and sides, they have a thin stripe running along the bottom of their jaw.
+In addition to folds on their back and sides, a thin stripe runs along the bottom of their jaw.

 There are streaks of red on the ventral area of the lower abdomen and back limbs, and the ventral color overall is yellow.